alttch/eva3/doc/uc/uc.rst

 * created - action has just been created and has not been queued yet
 * pending - the action is placed in the global queue.
-The previous action status, as well as this one, are rarely found because `/uc/uc_api` waits for the command to be placed in the queue of a certain unit and then returns the result
+The previous action status, as well as this one, are rarely found because :doc:`uc_api` waits for the command to be placed in the queue of a certain unit and then returns the result
 * queued - the action has already passed the global queue and is now waiting to